alesrox/ByteStack/readme.md

 ```

 ## Next Step
+- toString function
-- BigInt and BigFloat implementation.
+- filter and map functions
-- For each statement.
-- Import statement.
+- Structs implementation
-- Dictionaries or json-like-objects (like Python dicts).
+- Fixing some bugs

 ## Future features to add
+- Import statement
+- For each statement
 - System control functions
+- BigInt and BigFloat implementation
+- Dictionaries or json-like-objects (like Python dicts).
 - Multi-file scripts (like import statement from python or java, or #include from C/C++/C#)
 - Trash collector for the Virtual Machine
-- Something else in order to improve the language
+- Anything else in order to improve the language